Johang727/CarDrivingSimulator2/README.md

 Then, you can run the resulting sb3 in [**TurboWarp**](https://turbowarp.org/)
 - Note: This cannot be run on scratch due to custom plugins
-    - This can be run on Nitrowarp or whatever it's called, all TW plugins are compatible
+    - This can be run on NitroBolt, all TW plugins are compatible
-        - I will not be testing a NW build though, so run at your own risk
+        - I will not be testing a NB build though, so run at your own risk

 ### Controls